highvolt-dev/tmo-monitor/README.md

                         the 4g band(s) to check
   -5 {n41,n71}, --5g-band {n41,n71}
                         the 5g band(s) to check (defaults to n41)
+  --uptime UPTIME       how long the gateway must be up before considering a reboot (defaults to 90 seconds)
 ```

 ## Options